trans-travel/trans-travel/uk.md

 There is a high awareness of the existence of trans persons in UK, due to extensive (often transphobic) media coverage.
-This may prime some people to engage in transphobia towards trans people.
-That said, violence or harassment on the basis of legally protected characteristics ("gender reassignment") is against the law in the UK.
-While transphobic beliefs are not particularly widespread, some of the views are very loudly expressed, through well-funded transphobic media organizations.
+This may prime some people to engage in transphobia towards trans people and those perceived as trans (such as cis people who have non-stereotypical gender expressions).
+Some people express transphobic views very loudly, through well-funded transphobic media organizations.

 ## Resources